PERSONAL INJURY CASES 101: THE ELEMENTS OF A PERSONAL INJURY CASE

 DAMAGES

-Regardless of the other elements, if you are unable to prove that you have been harmed in any way, than of course, there is no personal injury claim.
-A plaintiff must be able to prove some form of harm, whether physical, psychological, emotional or to property.
+Regardless of the other elements, if you are unable to prove that you have been harmed in any way, then, of course, there is no personal injury claim.
+A plaintiff must be able to prove some form of harm, whether physical, psychological, emotional, or to property.

 A SKILLED PERSONAL INJURY LAWYER CAN HELP MAKE A COMPELLING CASE

 While you may feel like all of the elements of your case are met, the legal jurisprudence and legislation may affect your case in ways that the layman may not be aware of or understand.
-Contact our law firm for a free no-obligation evaluation of your case and we will provide our professional feedback of your claim.
+Contact our law firm for a free, no-obligation evaluation of your case, and we will provide our professional feedback on your claim.

 Book a Free Consultation